ValveResourceFormat/ValveResourceFormat/README.md

 bin      | Tools Asset Info        | 👍 Partially handled by `ToolsAssetInfo`, see #226

 Not all formats are 100% supported, some parameters are still unknown and not fully understood.

+### License

+Contents of this repository are available under [MIT license](LICENSE), except for `Tests/Files` folder contains files which have likely come from Valve's games.